 - What is the “motivator” for not taking the consequence.
 Be clear that the motivator does not replace the consequence in step 2, and is only there if your child needs to be ‘motivated’ to accept their due consequence.
 Since explaining all the rules to our children I’ve found that we rarely have to resort to the motivator.
 In the printable below the motivator column is empty as I imagine you all have your own means of disciplining your children.
-We choose to spank our younger kids, the older ones get something they desire taken away such as TV time, DS play time, Wii time etc.
+We choose discipline that is appropriate for the ages of our children for example the older ones get something they desire taken away such as TV time, DS play time, Wii time etc.

 - What is the supporting Scripture?
 As I’ve stressed in the days leading up to today, we need a reason, plan, and guidance for what we are doing.
 It is much easier to explain to your child why a rule is important, if you yourself know why.
 The supporting scripture just reminds us what God’s Word says on the topic so we can be faithful and just to carry out His commands.